prusa3d/Prusa-Firmware/.github/ISSUE_TEMPLATE/bug_report.md

 **MMU Upgrade** - [e.g. MMU2S, MMU2, MMU1]
 **MMU upgrade firmware version [e.g. 1.0.6, 1.0.6-RC2, ...]

+**SD card or USB/Octoprint**
+  Please let us know if you print via SD card or USB/Octoprint

 **Describe the bug**
   A clear and concise description of what the bug is.